 We ensure scholars learn in a safe, caring and enriching environment.
 Scholars are taught how to keep themselves safe, to develop healthy and positive relationships and to avoid situations where they might be at risk, including how they might be exploited.
 We have a duty of care to safeguard our scholars.
 You contact our safeguarding team via email [email protected] or by telephone (0116 214 3150).

-The school has a statutory responsibility to share any concerns it might have about a child in need of protection with other agencies and in particular police, health and children’s services.
+Our school has a statutory responsibility to share any concerns it might have about a child in need of protection with other agencies, and in particular police, health and children’s services.
 Schools are not able to investigate concerns but have a legal duty to refer them.
-In most instances, the school will be able to inform the parents/carer of its need to make a referral.
-However, sometimes the school is advised by Children’s Social Care or police that the parent/carer cannot be informed whilst they investigate the matter.
+In most instances, the school will be able to inform the parents/carers of its need to make a referral.
+However, sometimes the school is advised by Children’s Social Care or the police that the parents/carers cannot be informed whilst they investigate the matter.
 We understand the anxiety parents/carers understandably feel when they are not told about any concerns from the outset.
-The school follows legislation that aims to act in the interests of the child.
+The school follows legislation that aims to act in the best interests of the child.

 Where can I access help and support at Castle Mead Academy?